nikitadanilov/escrow/README.md

 authenticate a connection and then place the resulting file descriptor in an escrow, from which it can be retrieved by any properly authorised process.

+One can imagine load-balancing by passing live client connections between multiple instances of a service perhaps across container boundaries.

 INTERFACE OVERVIEW
 ------------------